Section 3: Testing, Quarantine, and Isolation

 If you have tested positive — or been identified as a close contact — we encourage you to reach out to those you have recently been in close contact with to inform them of your status.

 Quarantine and isolation procedures continue to be a necessary step in mitigating the spread of COVID-19, especially within our campus community.

 Students, faculty and staff should be aware that the university’s quarantine and isolation guidance has been adjusted to align with guidance for the general public from the CDC (Centers for Disease Control and Prevention) including at least five days at home for those with positive COVID-19 tests.
 We encourage you to utilize the CDC's Isolation & Exposure calculator if you are experiencing symptoms, have been exposed, or tested positive for COVID-19.

 Where Should You Quarantine/Isolate?

-Off-Campus Students: At your home residence or somewhere you have a separate room and bathroom.
-You will need to separate yourself from family and friends.
-Do not use shared living spaces.
+If required to quarantine or isolate, you will need to separate yourself from others and avoid using shared living spaces if possible.
 Make sure there is someone at the residence (or you can call) who can help you with basic needs and support like groceries and prescription medicines.

 Release from Quarantine/Isolation